ajrosen/icalPal/README.md

 Lawton](https://github.com/jimlawton) that it even compiles anymore.

 Instead of trying to understand and extend the existing code, I chose to start anew using my language of choice.

-- Output in CSV, JSON, HTML, Markdown, and [more](#label-Output+formats)
-- Enhanced color option[#label-Usage]
-- Show and filter by Account
-- Show and filter by Calendar type
-- Select a different Calendar database
-- Multi-platform
-- Much less code (1200 lines vs. 7000)
+Using Ruby means icalPal is multi-platform.
+It also meant *much* less code; about 1,200 lines vs. 7,000.

 I won't pretend to understand **why** you would want this on Linux or Windows.
 But since icalPal is written in Ruby and gets its data